apache/incubator-devlake/plugins/jira/README.md

 	"typeMappings": { // optional, send empty object to delete all typeMappings of the data source "userType": {
 			"standardType": "devlake standard type",
-			"statusMappings": {  // optional, send empt object to delete all status mapping for the user type "userStatus": {
-					"standardStatus": "devlake standard status"
-				}
-			}
 		}
 	}
 }